Squiggle operator: Empirical motivation

 Another instance of this phenomenon is question-answer congruence, also known as answer focus.
 Informally, a focused constituent in an answer to a question must represent the part of the utterance which resolves the issue raised by the question.
 For instance, the following pair of dialogues show that in response to a question of who likes stroopwafel, focus must be placed on the name of the person who likes stroopwafel.
-When focus is instead placed on the word "stroopwafel" itself, the answer is infelicitous, as indicated by the # sign.
+When focus is instead placed on the word "stroopwafel" itself, the answer is infelicitous, as is indicated by the # sign.